 4 MIN READ

-Most of us are not very good at deleting photos and videos from our devices’ albums.
-They often take up a huge amount of space on our devices, and often we cannot face the tedious task of going through them all.
+Most of us are not very good at deleting photos and videos from our mobile phones, especially when you have 10,000+ on your camera roll...
+They take up a huge amount of space on our devices and let's face it, it's a tedious task going through them all.
 However, if you do, you’re likely to find that many of your saved photos and videos are not essential to keep.
-For instance, you might have screenshots saved from conversations you’ve been having but are now no longer relevant, or maybe you took a hundred selfies to try and capture the perfect shot.
+For instance, you might have screenshots saved from conversations you had over a year ago, or maybe you took a hundred selfies to try and capture the sun before golden hour ended.
 Either way, if you’re serious about decluttering your device, deleting your photos should be one of your first steps.

-When you disable notifications, you can also disable notifications for your emails specifically.
-However, disabling your notifications will only solve half the problem of your irritating inboxes.
-Make sure that you take the time to go through your emails and unsubscribe from all the companies’ newsletters and marketing messages that you don’t want to read.
+Still receiving emails from a website you only subscribed to because you wanted 10% off?
+The good news is, in a similar way to disabling push notifications, you can also stop email clutter by unsubsribing from email lists.
+Take the time to go through your emails and unsubscribe from all the companies’ newsletters and marketing messages that you don’t want to receive.
 You should also make sure that you do this by hand rather than using an automated service, as these have privacy issues.
-Trust us, you’ll be so satisfied to have an inbox that only has emails that are relevant to you.
+Trust us, you’ll be very satisfied to have an inbox that only has emails that are relevant to you.

 Hear us out, we’re not telling you that you need to delete all your social media accounts, but you should probably delete 'the one'.
 You may have one or two that you know massively decrease your productivity, especially when you find yourself in a TikTok blackhole at 3am.
 We would recommend making the executive decision and getting it off your phone.
 You might need to use a computer for this step as some social media platforms don't allow to delete your account from within the app.